 - Wash your hands before removing ice.
 Use the plastic scoop provided (bin accessory). - The storage bin is for ice use only.
-Do not store anything else in the bin. - Keep the scoop clean.
-Clean it by using a neutral cleaner and rinse thoroughly. - Clean the bin liner by using a neutral cleaner.
+Do not store anything else in the storage bin. - Clean the scoop and the storage bin liner using a neutral cleaner.
 Rinse thoroughly after cleaning.

-3. Air Filters (air-cooled models only)
+3. Condenser (remote air-cooled model only)